 Bank Negara Malaysia (BNM) found that between 2010 and 2017, the number of tertiary graduates surpassed the number of job vacancies in the workforce.

 During the period, out of 173,457 diploma and degree graduates annually entering the workforce, only 98,514 high-skilled jobs were available for them to apply.
-The rests were either forced to work the low-skilled jobs, or left unemployed.
+The rest were either forced to work low-skilled jobs, or left unemployed.

 In addition, according to MIDF research, as of January 2019, the local labour market is dominated by low-skilled jobs with 77.6% of job vacancies for elementary positions.

 This means that out of 1.47 million vacancies, 86.9% of them are the low-skilled jobs.